-Early Pick-up: Should it become necessary to excuse a child early from school, please email or call the teacher and the main office as early as possible.
+Early Pick-up: Should it become necessary to excuse a child early from school before the Genesis Parent Attendance Notes feature is active, please put this request in writing.
 Indicate the name of the person picking up your child.
 Please be prepared to show identification.

-If your child is absent for two days, you are encouraged to obtain missed class work and homework by calling the school office at 908-753-5300 ext.5200.
+If your child is absent for two days, you are encouraged to obtain missed class work and homework by accessing your child's Google Classroom account.
+You are welcome to obtain missed class work and homework by calling the school office at 908-753-5300 ext.
+5006.
 Our office staff will gladly relay this request to the classroom teacher and, if your call is placed before our school routine begins, work may be picked up at the end of school the same day or may be sent home with a sibling, friend or neighbor.